-16. Will all the properties in the corridor be purchased and demolished?
+14. Will all the properties in the corridor be purchased and demolished?

-No, there are a number of properties that can remain, as they are not in the path of the Lick Run Greenway or in the 100-year floodplain.
-Examples include Family Dollar and the strip mall containing Xtreme Sound, among others.
+No, there are at least six properties that will remain, as they are not in the path of the Lick Run Greenway or in the 100-year floodplain.
+Examples include the strip mall on Queen City Avenue at Grand Avenue and the Cincinnati Fire Station on State Avenue.